joaslaurent/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display inline does not for line breaks and lines elements along the row.

 3. What are the 4 areas of the box model?

+Border, Margin, Padding, and position

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Horizontal

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.